photoprism/photoprism-docs/docs/getting-started/troubleshooting/logs.md

 === "Browser"

-    If you [have a frontend problem](browsers.md), it is often helpful to check the browser console for errors and warnings.
+    If you [have a frontend issue](browsers.md), it is often helpful to check the browser console for errors and warnings.
     A console is available in all modern browsers and can be activated via keyboard shortcuts or the browser menu.

-    User interface issues can be caused by a bug or because [your browser is incompatible](browsers.md#try-another-browser):
+    Problems with the user interface can be caused by a bug or an [incompatible browser](browsers.md#try-another-browser):
-    Some [features may not be supported](https://caniuse.com/) by non-standard browsers, as well as nightly, test, and unofficial versions.
+    Some [features are not supported](https://caniuse.com/) by non-standard browsers, as well as nightly, test, and unofficial versions.

     !!! tldr ""